-Kate has toured throughout Asia, Europe, and the U.S. as a soloist, with the Sprezzatura Duo, and with the internationally acclaimed ensemble HarpFusion.
+Kate has toured throughout Asia, Europe, and the U.S. as a soloist as well as with The Sprezzatura Duo and the touring ensemble HarpFusion.
 She has also recorded two albums with HarpFusion, 25th Anniversary Spectacular and Harps On Tour, the latter of which features her transcription of the Boieldieu Concerto in C for 14 harps and orchestra.
 Her first solo album, Dawn to Dusk, features two of her original arrangements as well as classical and jazz standards for solo harp.
-She can also be heard on the soundtracks for several television shows, most recently Fargo on the FX Network and Togetherness on HBO.
+She can also be heard on the soundtracks for several television shows, most notably Fargo on the FX network.

 Kate is a member of the American Harp Society, the World Harp Congress, and ASCAP (American Society of Composers, Authors, and Publishers) and has also served as Vice-President for the Orange County and San Diego Chapters of the American Harp Society.
-She holds a Master of Music in Harp Performance from the Peabody Conservatory with additional coursework in music history at the Thornton School of Music.
+She holds a Master of Music in Harp Performance from the Peabody Conservatory (Johns Hopkins University) with additional coursework in music history at the Thornton School of Music (University of Southern California).
 Kate has also studied at l'Ecole Normale de Musique d'Alfred Cortot in Paris and is a Fellow of the Royal Schools of Music in London (FRSM), completing the ABRSM syllabus with distinction.